disk91/helium-conditions/eula.md

 1 DC is corresponding to 1 uplink message with a size under 24bytes (standard uplink).
 On top of this our service are consuming DCs for different activities defined above:
 - `Downlink communication` - DCs can be consumed for uplink messages, per 24bytes
-- `Duplicates` - DCs can be consumed for duplicates uplink message (also called multi-buy or copies)
+- `Duplicates` - DCs can be consumed for duplicates uplink message (also called multi-buy or Duplicates)
 - `Join Request` - DCs can be consumed on every join request
+- `Join Request Duplicates` - DCs can be consumed on every duplicates of each Join Request
+- `Join Accept`- DCs can be consumed on every join accept
 - `Device registration` - DCs can be consumed by device insertion
 - `Device activity` - DCs can be consumed by active devices per day
 - `Device inactivity` - DCs can be consumed by inactive devices per day of inactivity